lex0c/linux-stuff/IPTABLES.md

 ## Log all incoming traffic for analysis

-Enable this rule for a short time, otherwise your log file will be full.
+Enable this rule for a short time, otherwise log file will be full.

 `sudo /sbin/iptables -I INPUT -m state --state NEW -j LOG --log-prefix "LOG_INPUT_TRAFFIC"`